 Hank the security guard came running around the corner.
 He opened his mouth to unleash an epic ass-chewing, when he spotted Holly Dent for the second time.

 Peter laughed.
 “Nice.
 You learn fast.”

 “And you, for all your knowledge, do not,” she replied.
-“There is untold magic within your world, Peter.
-You simply have to open yourself to it.”
+“There is magic within your world, Peter; you just have to open yourself to it.”

 He didn’t know how to respond, so he kept his mouth shut.